dicebear/dicebear/apps/docs/pages/create-styles/edit-a-style/index.md

 ## Step 4

-When it is done, the plugin shows the settings of your style: the title, the license, and the settings of every component group.
+When it is done, the plugin shows the settings of your style: the title, the license, and the settings of every component group and color group.
 Below that it lists what it could not import.
 Read that list.
 Whatever is on it is missing in Figma, and it will be missing in your export as well.

 ![The style settings with the import warnings below them](/create-styles/edit-a-style/4.webp)